PUKKILLA-VAMSIKRISHNA/AGRISAHAYAK/vercel_deployment_guide.md

 ## Issue Analysis
 The chat and voice functionalities are not working in your Vercel deployment because:
+1. **Static files are not being served properly** (404 errors) - **MAIN ISSUE**
-1. Environment variables are not properly set in Vercel
+2. Environment variables may not be properly set in Vercel
-2. Database connection is failing
+3. Database connection issues
-3. API keys are missing
+4. API keys are missing

 ## Step 1: Set Environment Variables in Vercel